Emerjoin/Hi-List/README.md

 ```

 ### Examplaining the attributes
+All the attributes present on that list element are mandatory.
+There shouldn't be a list without any of that attributes.
 #### name
-This is a mandatory attribute.
 It defines the name of your list instance and you can use such name
 to access the list public API from your view.
 Checkout the following example:

 ```javascript